Title

 Republic Act No. 6713 establishes a code of conduct and ethical standards for public officials and employees in the Philippines, prohibiting conflicts of interest, requiring disclosure of assets, and imposing penalties for violations, while also providing incentives for those who uphold ethical standards.

-The policy of the State is to promote a high standard of ethics in public service.
-Public officials and employees shall be accountable to the people, discharge their duties with responsibility, integrity, competence, and loyalty, act with patriotism and justice, lead modest lives, and uphold public interest over personal interest.
+RA 6713 declares the State’s policy to promote a high standard of ethics in public service, emphasizing that public officials and employees must be accountable to the people and discharge duties with utmost responsibility, integrity, competence, and loyalty—upholding public interest over personal interest.

-Public Officials include elective and appointive officials and employees, permanent or temporary, whether in the career or non-career service, including military and police personnel, regardless of compensation amount.
+It covers elective and appointive officials and employees (permanent or temporary; career or non-career), including military and police personnel, whether or not they receive compensation and regardless of amount.

-A 'Gift' refers to anything disposed of gratuitously or as a liberality, including simulated sales or onerous dispositions, but excludes unsolicited gifts of nominal or insignificant value not given in anticipation of or in exchange for favors.
+A “gift” is anything disposed of gratuitously or any liberality, including simulated sale or an ostensibly onerous disposition.
+It excludes unsolicited gifts of nominal and insignificant value not given in anticipation of or in exchange for a favor.

 Analyze Cases Smarter, Faster